wangziqi2013/wangziqi2013.github.io/_posts/2020-06-13-skewed-compressed-cache.markdown

 The last level of skewness lies in the fact that different hash functions can be used for each way in a way group ( the previously discussed hash functions are applied to only a single way).
 By using a per-way hash function, addresses that conflict with each other could now be scattered on different indices on different ways, further reducing conflicts.

+Cache accesses are performed as follows.
+If the access is a read, the cache controller computes the CF of the address on each way group by taking the XOR of the two loest bit of the block tag and the way group index (0 - 3 in our case).
+Then the set index on each way of the way group is computed in parallel using the CF of each way group, and the rest of the bits in the requested address.
+A cache hit is signaled, if (1) The super block tag matches the requested address; (2) the corresponding valid bit is set for the block index in the requested address in one of these matching tags.
+The physical slot is then accessed and data is read out using the